timescale/docs/getting-started/run-queries-from-console.md

 ![Screenshot of SQL editor](https://assets.timescale.com/docs/images/sqleditor.png)

-To enable or disable SQL editor, in your service, click `Operations` > `Service management`, then update the setting for SQL editor.
+To enable or disable SQL editor in your service, click `Operations` > `Service management`, then update the setting for SQL editor.

 ### Run queries from Console with SQL editor